Kurdish culture

 Kurdish culture is a group of distinctive cultural traits practiced by Kurdish people.
 The Kurdish culture is a legacy from ancient peoples who shaped modern Kurds and their society.

-Kurds are an ethnic group mainly in Turkey, Iraq, and Iran.
-They live in the north of the Middle East along the Zagros Mountains and the Taurus Mountains in the region that the Kurds call Greater Kurdistan.
-Today they are parts of north-eastern Iraq, north-west of Iran and North East of Syria and southeast Turkey.
+Kurds are an Iranian ethnic group who live in the northern Middle East, in a region that the Kurds call Greater Kurdistan.
+Greater Kurdistan lies along the Zagros Mountains and the Taurus Mountains, and today comprises northeastern Iraq, northwestern Iran, northeastern Syria, and southeastern Turkey.

 Miscellaneous

 There is a lot of controversy about the Kurdish people from their origins, their history, and even their political future.
 Kurds are one of the largest ethnic groups that do not have an independent state recognized universally.

 Language

 Kurdish (Kurdî) is part of the North-Western division of the Iranian branch of the Indo-European language family.
-Basic languages are: Sorani and Kurmanji in various forms: Sorani, Armenian, Vile, Southern Kurdish, Royal, Zacakian, Bajalān, and Gorani.
-There are more than 30 million speakers of Kurdish in the Kurdistan region.
-Kurdish is written in the Arabic alphabet in Iraq and Syria, the adapted Arabic alphabet in Iran and the Latin script in Turkey.
-There are three main dialects: Kurmanji, Soriani and Pehlewani.

 Folklore

 The Kurds have a rich folkloric tradition which is increasingly endangered as a result of modernization, urbanization, and cultural repression.
 Kurds celebrate the new year on Newroz, and its celebration was often banned by authorities in Turkey and Syria.
 A well known Kurdish tale is Mem û Zîn.